chyrta/CurrencyConverter/README.md

 </p>

-# Architecture
+## Architecture

 This project utilizes MVI pattern according to the official sample by [oldergod](https://github.com/oldergod/android-architecture)

-# Unit tests
+## Unit tests

-To run unit test use this command:
+To run unit tests, use this command:

 ```
 ./gradlew test
 ```

-# Linting
+## Linting

-To perform linting of the code the following command can be used:
+To perform linting of the code:

 ```
 ./gradlew ktlint
 ```

-Also, there is another command to automatically fix the code:
+Also, there is another command to fix the code automatically:

 ```
 ./gradlew ktlintFormat
 ```

-# Libraries
+## Libraries

 * RxJava 2
 * Retrofit